 Through hiring best practices, the Rooney Rule aims to increase the number of minorities hired in head coach, general manager, and executive positions.
 This diversity enriches the game and creates a more effective, quality organization from top to bottom.

-The NFL adopted the Rooney Rule in 2003 based on recommendations made by the league’s Workplace Diversity Committee.
+The NFL adopted the Rooney Rule in 2003 based on recommendations made by the league’s Workplace Diversity Committee, now known as the Diversity Equity and Inclusion (DEI) Committee.
 It was named after then-chairman of the committee, Dan Rooney, the late owner of the Pittsburgh Steelers.